Harsha1115/ML-disaster-tweets/README.md

 # **Update 1 - Baseline & DistilBERT Fine-Tuning**

-Update 1 focused on building the foundation of the project.
-We explored the dataset, cleaned text features, and trained the first two models.
+Update 1 focused on setting up the entire project from scratch and building the first working version of the disaster-tweet classifier.
+I started by loading and exploring the Kaggle dataset, checking tweet distributions, missing values, and basic text patterns.
+After understanding the data, I created a baseline machine-learning model using TF-IDF and Logistic Regression to get an initial performance benchmark.
+Then I moved to a transformer-based approach and fine-tuned DistilBERT for two epochs, generating training curves, accuracy scores, and confusion-matrix visuals.
+This update established the core workflow of the project - data preparation, exploration, baseline modeling, transformer training, and organized output folders.
+It set the foundation for deeper improvements implemented later in Update 2.

 ##  **Work Completed**